ksoderbl/thinmatrix-opengl-3d-game-tutorial-cpp-sdl2/README.md

 The target platform is Linux.
 To compile the program cd to src and run make.

-Development liberaries are needed, on Debian or Ubuntu e.g. libglew-dev, libglm-dev, libsdl2-dev and libpng-dev.
+Development libraries are needed, on Debian or Ubuntu e.g. libglew-dev, libglm-dev, libsdl2-dev and libpng-dev.